 Scott Barry, MBA

 Mr. Barry has more than 20 years of experience in investment banking and the healthcare industry.
-He joined EW Healthcare Partners (formerly Essex Woodlands) as Principal in the New York office in 2006, was promoted to Partner in 2008, and was promoted to Managing Director in 2012.
-Prior to that, he served as the Global Head of Pharma M&A and Collaborations at Novartis Pharma AG and was responsible for global acquisitions, equity investments and corporate partnerships across all therapeutic areas.
+He joined EW Healthcare Partners (formerly Essex Woodlands) as principal in the New York office in 2006, was promoted to partner in 2008, and was promoted to managing director in 2012.
+Prior to that, he served as the global head of pharmaceutical M&A and collaborations at Novartis Pharma AG and was responsible for global acquisitions, equity investments and corporate partnerships across all therapeutic areas.
 He joined Novartis in 2002 and held positions in the business development and licensing and mergers & acquisitions groups.
 Before joining Novartis, Mr. Barry was a director for Century Capital Associates LLC, a boutique healthcare investment bank and consulting firm, where he focused on mergers & acquisitions, strategic partnering and financing transactions.
 Previously, he held positions at KPMG LLP in their healthcare corporate finance and assurance services groups.

 Mr. Barry previously served on the board of directors of Orthovita, Inc. (NASDAQ: VITA), which was acquired by Stryker Corporation, and Victory Pharma, Inc., which was acquired by Shionogi, Inc., and Velcera, which was acquired by Perrigo Company.
 He is currently on the board of directors for Breg/United Orthopedic Group and Encore Dermatology.
 He holds a B.A. from Wesleyan University and an M.B.A. from New York University.

 Thomas Caskey, MD, FACP